AllenInstitute/MOp_taxonomies_ontology/README.md

 # MOp_taxonomies_ontology
-Central location for versioning and sharing of taxonomy files relevant for ontology development as part of cell type cards.
+Central location for versioning and sharing of taxonomy files relevant for ontology development as part of the first version of Cell Types Explorer, focusing on BICCN human, marmoset and mouse primary cortex mini-atlases.

 ## File summaries
 * **CCN202002013_landingpage_dataset_info.csv**: additional information on the mouse landing page